willstMSFT/microsoft-365-docs/copilot/copilot-core.md

 4. The data returned is the Copilot prompts and responses.
 You can review and export this information.
 If the data contains sensitive information, you can also delete it.

-To learn more, see [Search for and optionally delete Copilot interactions in eDiscovery](/purview/edisc-search-copilot-data).
+To learn more, see [Search for Copilot interactions in eDiscovery](/purview/edisc-search-copilot-data).

 ---